reframejs/reframe/helpers/wildcard-api/readme.md

-Wilcard API is a (much) easier alternative to GraphQL and RESTful APIs.
+Wildcard lets your client load data from your server in an easy, flexible, and performant way.

-It lets your client load data from your server in an easy, flexible, and performant way.
+It's a (much) easier alternative to GraphQL and RESTful APIs.

 ~~~js
 // Server